Skip to content

 Buying a used gas golf cart directly from its owner can be a great way to save money, but it carries the highest risk.
 The key to success here is doing your homework.
 Before you even think about making an offer, you need to conduct a thorough inspection.
 A common mistake buyers make is skipping this step.
 Always ask for the cart's service records to see how well it has been maintained over its life.
 If you’re not a mechanic, consider bringing along a friend who is.
 An informed decision is your best defense against buyer’s remorse.
 Remember, with a private sale, you are the one responsible for verifying everything about the cart’s condition and history.

-How to Inspect a Cart Like a Pro
+How to Inspect a Used Cart Like a Pro

 Alright, you’ve found a promising used gas golf cart.
 Before you start talking numbers, it’s time to play detective.
 A thorough inspection can save you from future headaches and repair bills.
 You don’t need to be a master mechanic to spot potential red flags.
 A little bit of know-how and a keen eye are your best tools.
 Walking through these key areas will give you a clear picture of the cart’s true condition and help you decide if it’s the right one for you.
 This is your chance to look beyond the shiny exterior and make sure the cart is solid from the inside out.